Competitive Discretionary Grant Programs

 The CRISI program provides funding for capital projects that improve passenger and freight rail transportation systems in terms of safety, efficiency, or reliability.

 - To view presentation materials from CRISI Grant Program Notice of Funding Opportunity (NOFO) outreach events, visit FRA's Webinars webpage.

 - FY 2022 CRISI NOFO Office Hours Session #2 – Project Narrative – October 27

 - FY 2022 CRISI NOFO Office Hours Session #1 – Featured Topics – October 20

 - FY 2022 CRISI Grant Program NOFO Webinar – September 15

 - Consolidated Rail Infrastructure and Safety Improvements (CRISI) and Federal-State Partnership for State of Good Repair Programs Benefit-Cost Analysis FAQs

-This program provides $26,337,600 in operating assistance grants for initiating, restoring, or enhancing intercity rail passenger transportation.
-For more information regarding this program, please see the FY 2018–2019 Notice of Funding Opportunity.
+This program provides funding for operating assistance grants for initiating, restoring, or enhancing intercity passenger rail transportation.